TalTech-HPC-Centre/taltech-hpc-docs/docs/access/lumi-software.md

 where `XXX` is a project number, and can be found in [ETAIS](https://etais.ee) as `Effective ID`.
 `YYY` is the version of LUMI, which will appear in the module list.
 Partition `ZZZ` is determined depending on whether CPUs (partition/C) or GPUs (partition/G) will be used.
-`RRR` is the version of **spack**, which will appear in the module list.
+`RRR` is the version of **SPACK**, which will appear in the module list.
 `VVV` is the version of the program, which will appear in the module list.

-Examples of slurm scripts can be found [here](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/slurm-quickstart/).
+Examples of Slurm scripts can be found [here](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/slurm-quickstart/).

 ## Uninstalling Programs

-To uninstall a program installed by **spack**, use the following command:
+To uninstall a program installed by **SPACK**, use the following command:

 ```sh
 spack uninstall program_name@version